 After completing your research, take the keywords and sprinkle them throughout your site as well as in any ads that you’re running.
 Good keyword insertion will help you show up in search results and increase the likelihood that customers will visit your store as you reopen.

 There are few things that this pandemic has left unaffected, and it’s only natural for a change in human behavior to bring about a shift in search behavior.
-But how do you find out what this shift looks like?
+But how do you find out what this shift looks like to pivot your SEO during COVID-19?
 This is where Google Trends comes in.

 Google is always looking for new ways to make web surfing easier for users and marketers.